 Post Baccalaureate Registered Nurse Residency (PB-RNR) Program

-This residency program was developed to support the new nursing graduate during the first year of practice in an acute and long-term care hospital setting.
+The PB-RNR program supports new nursing graduates during their first year of practice in an acute and long-term care hospital setting.

 Supporting New Nurses to Excel in Veteran Centric Care